brightmart/ai_law/README.md

   zip your model so that you can upload for testing purpose, run:

-     zip -r ai_law.zip predictor  ===>it will zip all resources in directory predictor as a zip file.
+     zip -r ai_law_predictor.zip predictor  ===>it will zip all resources in directory predictor/ as a zip file.